shvets/gemspec_deps_gen/README.md

   spec.version = "1.0.0"

-  <%= dependencies %>
+  <%= project_dependencies %>
 end

 ```

-You can see ERB fragment (dependencies) included inside the body of the specification.
+You can see ERB fragment (project_dependencies) included inside the body of the specification.

 Now, run this command: